MetaU-projects/FinMind/README.md

 1. **Browse a feed of available mentors** via search of the top number of recommendations.
 2. **Send a connection request** to someone aligned with their goals or interests.
 3. If accepted, the connection appears on their **Connections page.**
-4. From there further actions such as creating sessions, creating tasks, and building a relationship overtime.
+4. From there further actions such as creating sessions, creating tasks, and building a relationship overtime can be executed.

 ### For Mentors: